The Impressive Research of Cold Therapy

 We accept that exercise can be difficult and uncomfortable at times, but we do it because we like how it makes us feel and look.
 It may be time to become comfortable with being uncomfortable with other stressors as well because the benefits are too phenomenal to ignore.

-Cold Therapy and Depression
+Cold Showers and Depression

 A very interesting hypothesis on depression is that our modern lifestyle lacks certain physiological stressors that have been experienced by primates through millions of years of evolution, including changes in body temperature (e.g. cold swim), and this lack of “thermal exercise” may cause inadequate functioning of the brain.
 Certain genetic variants predispose some individuals more than others to the sensitivity of a deprivation of these stressors.